Jimena - Music Festival

-The first International Festival of Music was first celebrated in Jimena in 2000 and is now a regular summer fiesta, with zestful popular and official support.
+The first International Festival of Music was first celebrated in Jimena in 2000 and it ran grass roots for a number of years before getting official support.
+It has been sporadic lately, however did take place in late June 2018.

 Classical music, jazz, flamenco and world music are all featured.
 Concerts every evening stretching into the night over a period of several days demand organisation, keen audiences and lots of artists, groups and soloists, young and promising, famous and established, local and international.
 In 2002, for example, there were the European Union Chamber orchestra, the Steve Waterman quintet, a company from the Bolshoi Ballet, the Barefield Ceili Band, Sara Baras, Alba Ventura, Mercedes Peon, Justus Grimm, Vicente Amigo, Josep Sancho, Die Reinhardt.